TCattd/HTMX-API-WP/README.md

 ## Security

-Every POST call to the endpoint, calling for any template, will automatically check for the nonce.
+Every call to the `wp-htmx` endpoint, will automatically check for a valid nonce.
 If the nonce is not valid, the call will be rejected.

-The nonce itself is auto-generated and added to all HTMX requests automatically.
+The nonce itself is auto-generated and added to all HTMX requests automatically, using HTMX own htmx:configRequest event.

 ### REST Endpoint

-The plugin will sanitize all paths passed to the new REST endpoint, `wp-htmx`, to avoid security issues, like a directory traversal attack.
+The plugin will perform basic sanitization of calls to the new REST endpoint, `wp-htmx`, to avoid security issues, like a directory traversal attack.
 Also it will limit you so you can't use it to access any file outside the `templates-htmx` folder inside your own theme.

 The params and their values passed to the endpoint, vía GET or POST, will be sanitized with `sanitize_key()` and `sanitize_text_field()` respectively.

 Filters `hxwp/sanitize_param_key` and `hxwp/sanitize_param_value` are available to modify the sanitization process if needed.

+Do your homework and make sure you are returning non sanitized data back to the user or using it in a way that could be a security issue for your site.
+HTMX requires that you validate and sanitize any data you receive from the user.
+Don't forget that.

 ## Suggestions, Support